byemaxx/MetaX/Docs/MetaX_Cookbook.md

     - <u>Function table:</u> Peptides are filtered solely by functional categories and thresholds, regardless of their taxa levels.
     - <u>Taxa-Function (OTFs) table:</u> Peptides are filtered by both taxa levels and functional categories simultaneously.
   - **With selection (checkbox checked):**
+    - <u>Taxa table:</u> Peptides are filtered by both taxa levels and functional categories simultaneously.
+    - <u>Function table:</u> Peptides are filtered by both taxa levels and functional categories simultaneously.

-- All tables are filtered by both taxa levels and functional categories simultaneously.
+    - <u>Taxa-Function (OTFs) table:</u> Peptides are filtered by both taxa levels and functional categories simultaneously.

 ### Sum Proteins Intensity